TBD54566975/open-source-programs/.github/ISSUE_TEMPLATE/-proposal----open-source-programs.md

 ---

+** Campaign **
+The GitHub Issue labels prefixed `campaign-` denote which area you'd like to improve; please select one that matches closest, or note here what this is about!

 ** Desired outcome **
 We design around _desired outcomes_.
-What impact do you expect to see if this proposal is fulfilled?
+What benefit to the TBD community to you expect to see if this proposal is fulfilled?

 ** Current Gaps **
  We can always improve.
 What needs aren't being met which this proposal looks to address?